hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evald.rst

 .. option:: --exponent <FLOAT>

    The value of the exponent n to use when the transform is the power function.
-If not provided (or set to default value 1), the streamflow observations and predictions remain untransformed.
+If not provided (or set to a value of 1), the streamflow observations and predictions remain untransformed.

 .. option:: --epsilon <FLOAT>